Margaret Wise Brown

-Margaret Wise Brown (May 23, 1910 – November 13, 1952) was an American writer of children's books, including Goodnight Moon and The Runaway Bunny, both illustrated by Clement Hurd.
+Margaret Wise Brown (May 23, 1910 – November 13, 1952) was an American writer of children's books, including Goodnight Moon (1947) and The Runaway Bunny (1942), both illustrated by Clement Hurd.
 She has been called "the laureate of the nursery" for her achievements.
+Besides her real name, she also used the noms-de-plume Golden MacDonald for Doubleday and Company, Timothy Hay for Harper & Brothers and Juniper Sage (her collaboration with Edith Thacher Hurd) for William R. Scott, Inc.

 Life and career

-Brown was born in Brooklyn, New York, the middle child of three of Maude Margaret (Johnson) and Robert Bruce Brown.
+Brown was born in the Brooklyn borough of New York City, the middle child of three children of Maude Margaret (Johnson) and Robert Bruce Brown.
 She was the granddaughter of politician Benjamin Gratz Brown.
 Her parents had an unhappy marriage.
-She was initially raised in Brooklyn's Greenpoint neighborhood, and attended Chateau Brilliantmont boarding school in Lausanne, Switzerland in 1923, while her parents were living in India and Canterbury, Connecticut.
-In 1925, she attended The Kew-Forest School.
+She was initially raised in Brooklyn's Greenpoint neighborhood, and later attended Chateau Brilliantmont boarding school in Lausanne, Switzerland, in 1923, while her parents were living in India and Canterbury, Connecticut.

+In 1925, Brown attended The Kew-Forest School.
 She began attending Dana Hall School in Wellesley, Massachusetts, in 1926, where she did well in athletics.
 After graduation in 1928, Brown went on to Hollins College in Roanoke, Virginia.

 Brown was an avid, lifelong beagler and was noted for her ability to keep pace, on foot, with the hounds.

 Following her graduation with a B.A. in English from Hollins in 1932, Brown worked as a teacher and also studied art.
 While working at the Bank Street Experimental School in New York City she started writing books for children.
 Bank Street promoted a new approach to children's education and literature, emphasizing the real world and the "here and now".
 This philosophy influenced Brown's work; she was also inspired by the poet Gertrude Stein, whose literary style influenced Brown's own writing.